mhaugrud/msumcspy/_sources/GeneralIntro/Glossary.rst

         A general step by step process for solving a problem.

     bug
-        An error in a program.
+        An error in a program. **Fault** is a better term to use instead of bug.

     byte code
         An intermediate language between source code and object code.
 Many